$339.00 / month for 4 months

 If you are on the monthly payment plan, your current month’s payment will not be refunded, but no further monthly payments will be charged to your credit card.

 Yes, the program will be adapted and offered as a 3 month option (Sept.-Dec.).
 Enrollment for this program length will open in September 2022.
 After September 2022 has passed, mentorship will be gladly offered on an hourly as-needed basis.
-(Please see Writing Coaching & Editing on our site for details).
+(Please see Personalized Writing Coaching on our site for details).

 We certainly do.
-Please have a look at our Writing Coaching & Editing to see how we support our writers in the exact ways they need!
+Please have a look at our Writing Coaching to see how we support our writers in the exact ways they need!

 We will be sending you and your student emails, so it is very important our emails reach you.

 After you sign up to the program, your student should receive a welcome email and an email inviting them to their private team on our editors platform.
 If you do not see either of these within a few hours of registering, kindly go to your spam/junk/promotions folders.
 If you find either email there, please drag the email to your inbox and add “firstname.lastname@example.org” to your contacts, which should train your email to recognize our emails as valuable and not spam.